Max Mosley says the sport will pay 'heavy price' after decision to reschedule race in October

 which were published in British newspapers at the time.

-Mosley did not attend the race that year, with his spokesman saying he had been detained by legal matters.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Mosley did not attend the race that year, with his spokesman saying he had been detained by legal matters.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 So obviously Mosely has written from a completely impartial perspective.
 What about the decision to run a race in China then Max?
 Not the best human rights record either.
 Or perhaps you weren't barred from that race...